What Is Social Security Disability Insurance (SSDI)?

 How can I prove I qualify?

-The most difficult part of getting SSDI benefits tends to be providing the proper evidence to prove you meet the Social Security Administration’s definition of disabled.
+Most of the time, the hardest part of getting disability benefits is showing that you are disabled in the way that the Social Security Administration says you are.
 The SSA outlines its standards in a publication known as “the Blue Book.”
 This book of impairment listings includes many conditions that the SSA deems potentially disabling.
-To receive approval for your SSDI claim, your medical records must show you have a condition listed in this book (and meet its severity requirements) or one that is so severe it impairs your ability to work.
+To receive approval for your SSDI claim, your medical records must show you have a condition listed in this book (and meet its severity requirements) or one that is so severe it impairs your ability to work to a degree that you are unable to work.

 Many people apply without knowing exactly what the SSA requires to prove impairment, or exactly what their medical records say about their condition and disability.
 We encourage all our clients to obtain a copy of their medical records so we can compare their diagnosis and prognosis with the impairment listings from the SSA.
 If the documentation is lacking, we have a network of trusted doctors and specialists who can often help our clients get proper documentation of the diagnosis.